 In light of these market changes in drug development, pricing of drug therapies has come under significant pressure with government authorities and private health insurers around the world.
 The top current leading reimbursed markets; USA, Japan, Germany, UK, France, Spain, Italy, and Canada have implemented healthcare reforms that focus specifically on value and reimbursement.
 Reforms such as reference-based pricing, pharmacoeconomics, and numbers needed to treat are a few of the many instruments that healthcare organizations utilize to ensure maximum value for reimbursed therapeutics.
 Healthcare reform is underway in these top global markets and there is additional uncertainty about the viability of current pricing methodologies for reimbursement.
 There can be no assurance that adequate third-party coverage will be available to establish price levels which would allow us to realize an acceptable return on our investment in product development.
-If we cannot realize an acceptable return on our investment in product development we may need to delay or cease our product development.
+If we cannot realize an acceptable return on our investment in product development.